-- optometrists with general registration who use scheduled medicines for diagnostic purposes, and - optometrists whose registration is endorsed for scheduled medicines, who use scheduled medicines therapeutically to manage eye conditions independently and collaboratively with other healthcare practitioners.
+- optometrists with general registration who use scheduled medicines for diagnostic purposes, and - optometrists whose registration is endorsed for scheduled medicines, who use scheduled medicines for the purposes of the practice of optometry.

 Under the Board's Code of conduct for optometrists, optometrists have a responsibility to recognise and work within the limits of their competence and scope of practice.
 This includes ensuring they have the equipment, expertise and skills necessary to practise safely and effectively.